ZachChristensen28/odam-community/docs/getting-tactical/index.md

     ??? tip "Tracking Key Performance Indicators for IT Systems and Applications"
         ### Tracking Key Performance Indicators for IT Systems and Applications

+        ??? info "Performance Monitoring"
             Performance monitoring and capacity planning are important activities for ensuring the smooth and reliable operation of an organization's technology infrastructure, systems, and applications.
 Some specific key performance indicators (KPIs) that an organization can track when it comes to these activities include:

             `System availability`
             : This KPI measures the percentage of time that a system is available and functioning as expected.
 This can be important for ensuring that systems are meeting the needs of users and customers.

             `Response time`
             : This KPI measures the time it takes for a system or application to respond to a request.
 This can be important for ensuring that systems are responsive and perform well.

             `Throughput`
             : This KPI measures the amount of data or transactions that a system or application can process in a given time period.
 This can be important for understanding the capacity and performance of a system.

             `Error rate`
             : This KPI measures the percentage of requests or transactions that result in errors.
 This can be important for identifying potential issues or problems with a system.

             `Resource utilization`
             : This KPI measures the percentage of available resources (such as CPU, memory, or storage) that are being used by a system or application.
 This can be important for understanding capacity and performance, and for identifying potential bottlenecks or issues.

             `Capacity utilization`
             : This KPI measures the percentage of available capacity (such as bandwidth or storage) that is being used by a system or application.
 This can be important for understanding capacity and performance, and for identifying potential bottlenecks or issues.

             Tracking these and other KPIs can help organizations to understand the performance and capacity of their IT systems and applications, and to identify potential issues or problems that may need to be addressed.

-        ---
+        ??? info "Compliance Monitoring"
             Compliance monitoring and root cause analysis are important activities for ensuring that an organization's technology infrastructure, systems, and applications are operating in a compliant and effective manner.
 Some specific key performance indicators (KPIs) that an organization can track when it comes to these activities include:

             `Compliance rate`
             : This KPI measures the percentage of transactions or processes that are compliant with relevant regulations and standards.
 This can be important for ensuring that an organization is meeting its compliance obligations.

             `Number of compliance violations`
             : This KPI measures the number of instances in which an organization's systems or processes are found to be non-compliant.
 This can be important for understanding the extent to which an organization is meeting its compliance obligations.

             `Time to compliance`
             : This KPI measures the time it takes for an organization to bring its systems or processes into compliance after a violation has been identified.
 This can be important for ensuring that issues are addressed promptly and effectively.

             `Compliance cost`
             : This KPI measures the financial cost of maintaining compliance with relevant regulations and standards.
 This can be important for understanding the resources that are required to meet compliance obligations.

             `Root cause resolution rate`
             : This KPI measures the percentage of problems or issues that are successfully addressed at the root cause level.
 This can be important for ensuring that issues are not just being patched over, but are being fully resolved.

             `Mean time to resolution (MTTR)`
             : This KPI measures the average time it takes to resolve a problem or issue.
 This can be important for understanding the efficiency and effectiveness of an organization's problem-solving processes.

             `Mean time between failures (MTBF)`
             : This KPI measures the average time between failures or issues with a system or application.
 This can be important for understanding the reliability and stability of a system.

             `Mean time to detect (MTTD)`
             : This KPI measures the average time it takes to detect a problem or issue.
 This can be important for identifying and addressing problems as soon as possible.

             Tracking these and other KPIs can help organizations to understand the compliance and reliability of their IT systems and applications, and to identify and address potential issues or problems that may need to be addressed.

     ??? tip "Incident Response"
         ### Incident Response